Santiago Center: Cuenca, Ecuador Immersion

 The program begins with four weeks of intensive Spanish language study at the CEDEI Institute in Cuenca, Ecuador.
 A small, artsy city, Cuenca is known for its breathtaking mountain geography and the warmth of both its climate and people.
 After the Cuenca program, you'll spend the remainder of your semester in Santiago, with your choice of classes at local universities.

 The Santiago program begins with the required Signature Seminar, Contemporary Issues in Chile and Latin America.
-You will continue language study in Santiago, and enroll in at least one non-language class taught in Spanish at affiliated Chilean universities and/or classes at the SU Center.
+You will continue language study in Santiago, and enroll in at least one non-language class taught in Spanish at affiliated Chilean universities and/or classes at the Syracuse Center.

 (3 credits; required for undergraduates)